UQdeco2800/2021-studio-2/README.md

 # Story

 Ragnarok is approaching and you're running out of time to enter Valhalla as the mighty warrior you are.
-You've fought many battles over the years, the wins have grown your ego and you've declared that you deserve a place amongst the Gods in Asgard.
+You've fought many battles over the years, and the wins have inflated your ego.
+You've declared that you deserve a place amongst the Gods in Asgard.
 However, the Gods have noticed you, your arogance has enraged them and a curse has been cast on you to ensure that you'll never be able to enter Valhalla.
-Your mighty deaths in battle no longer make you worthy but you must prove it.
+A death in battle will no longer make you worthy of Valhalla, you must lift this curse.

-The only way you can enter Valhalla now is by getting there yourself and a brave death is no longer an option.
-You must fight your way through the Gods and show them who they're messing with.
+The only way you can enter Valhalla now is by defeating Odin who cursed you, death is no longer an option.
+You must fight your way through the Gods and show them they were wrong to banish you from Valhalla.

 ## Objectives

-The journey into Asgard is filled with monster and enemies who is suffering the same fate as you or are mighty warriors that guard Asgard.
-You need to make your way through them, by death or deceipt.
-Your journey will take you closer to Asgard by a single death will take you back to the beginning.
+The journey to Asgard is filled with enemies who share your fate as well as the mighty warriors that guard Asgard.
+You will need to fight your way through every last one of them to lift your curse and enter Valhalla.
+Each victory brings you closer to lifting your curse but a single death will throw you back to the beginning.

 ## Controls